Evgh/s5-zi-2/README.md

 # s5-zi-all
 These are solutions for assignments for the university course "Information Security".
 I implemented some encoding and compression algorithms by myself.
 You can find theory and full task descriptions in file Urbanovich_Kodirovanie_informacii.pdf

+### Please note that  projects s5-zi-2, s5-zi-3, s5-zi-4 have been implemented in compliance with code conventions, but refactoring for the others has not yet been carried out.

 № | Repozitory | Description |
 :-|:--------:|:-----------:|